 Finally, in the ‘Extended Zone,’ 30-100 feet from your home, focus on removing dead plant material, spacing out trees, and creating a reduced fuel area to slow down wildfire spread.
 Regular maintenance of these zones is crucial for ongoing protection.

-Harden Your Home With Fire Resistant Materials
+Protect Your Home With Fire Resistant Materials

 Install ember-resistant vents and screens to prevent embers from entering your attic or crawl spaces.